rishi-koul/Facial-Expression-Detection/README.md

 ## Note

-* The model is created and trained using `Google Colab`.
-Can be found in the `backend` folder
+* The model is created and trained in `Google Colab` notebook under the `backend` folder
-* The model is used along with OpenCV using `Jupyter notebook`.
-Can be found in the `frontend` folder.
+* The model is used along with OpenCV in`Jupyter notebook` under the `frontend` folder.